 Simple Test to Check Your Polarized Eyewear

 When you position your polarized eyeglasses in front of a computer screen (preferably with a white background), typically, you’ll see through the lenses that there’s one color.
-When you start to turn your lenses at a different angle, you’ll notice that the color shade becomes different compared to what you saw from the original perspective.
+When you start to turn your eyeglasses at a different angle, you’ll notice that the color shade becomes different compared to what you saw from the original perspective.
 The polarized night glasses will change the darkness of the color (from a darker shade to a lighter shade and vice versa) as you turn eyeglasses around.
-This is precisely the same thing that happens while you’re driving.
+This color change is precisely the same thing that happens while you’re driving.
 If your glasses let you see various shades as you look from different angles, your eyewear has authentic polarized lenses.

-A reminder of the Dangers of Driving at Night
+A Reminder of the Dangers of Driving at Night